AMSUCF/ComicsAndImageText/syllabus.md

 ### Week Nine: Heroes (Opens Monday, July 12, 2021)

+Drawing on the ongoing threads of "indie" interventions pushing change in mainstream comics spaces, we move to the big two of comics (DC and Marvel), and  consider critical changes in race, identity, and the superhero.
+While we will be attentive to the impact of such work on transmedia cultural franchises, and their corresponding influence on culture, we focus on the books that represent key sites of cultural change and tensions.

 - Wilson, G. Willow, et al. *Ms. Marvel*, Vol. 1: No Normal.
 Marvel, 2014.
 - Yang, Gene Luen. *New Super-Man*, Vol. 1: Made In China.
 Illustrated edition, DC Comics, 2017.
 - Kent, Miriam.
 “Unveiling Marvels: Ms. Marvel and the Reception of the New Muslim Superheroine.” *Feminist Media Studies*, vol. 15, no. 3, Routledge, May 2015, pp. 522–27.
 Taylor and Francis+NEJM, doi:10.1080/14680777.2015.1031964.
 - **Due: Peer Review Feedback (Sunday, July 18th)**

 ### Week Ten: Futures (Opens Monday, July 19, 2021)

+As we draw towards the close the semester, we turn towards the future of superhero comics, considering the significant influence of Afrofuturism on the current graphical and literary imagination of image-text.
+Does such work suggest an anti-racist, queer, and feminist move within the mainstream of comics, shifting the margins towards the center?

 - Coates, Ta-Nehisi, et al. *Black Panther: A Nation Under Our Feet,* Vol. 1..
 Marvel, 2016.
 - Okorafor, Nnedi, and Leonardo Romero. *Shuri: The Search for Black Panther.* Illustrated edition, Marvel, 2019.